fluxcd/website/content/en/blog/2021-04-29-may-update.md

 0.13 comes with **breaking changes to image automation** and has the following highlights:

-- The image automation APIs have been promoted to `v1alpha2`
+- The image automation APIs have been promoted to `v1alpha2`.
+  Users are encouraged to test this image automation beta candidate, and give feedback before we move these APIs to beta (after which there will be no further breaking API changes)
 - Allow pre-bootstrap customisation of Flux components (CLI)
 - Improved efficiency of Bucket downloads by including `.sourceignore` rules during bucket item downloads